How do I author my own Constructed Response question?

 Constructed Response questions were previously known as Free Response or Short Answer questions.

-Step 6: Review your question and then click "Save and Continue."
+1. Review your question and click either "Go back & Modify" or "Save and Continue."

-You will filter which domain and standard(s) you created the Constructed Response question under, and then be able to select the checkbox of your authored Constructed Response Question.
+1. Filter which Domain and Standard(s) you created the Constructed Response question under, and then select the checkbox of your authored Constructed Response Question.
 Click "Save and Continue" to assign.

 To learn more on how to create a Constructed Response assignment, click here.